KTH-Repos/Security-Vulnerabilities/task4/README.md

-Look at the source code, notice that the developer has forgotten to turn off the `DEBUG` flag (again), causing the program to leak the location of the global variables `mutex` and `cond` to standard error.
+Look at the source code, notice that the developer has forgotten to turn off the `DEBUG` flag (again), causing the program to leak the location of the stack variables `mail_subject` to standard error.
 Also, note that the location of variables are also affected by ASLR.

 ## Problem 4.1

-This exercise includes the shell code `shell.py`.
+This task includes the shell code `shell.py`.
 It is generated using `make shell.bin`, which produce the binary file `shell.bin`.
 If the shell-code is executed, it invokes `exec` and execute a `cat` of `/etc/passwd`, revealing the users of the system.